How it works Features Pricing Desk API Log in Start free

 App users.
 Passwords are hashed using bcrypt via the passlib library.
 Plain-text passwords are never stored or logged.
 Authenticated sessions use JSON Web Tokens (JWT) with a 30-day expiry, signed with HS256.
 Users may also sign in with Google via the standard OAuth 2.0 authorisation code flow.

 API integrators.
-The Aptly Intelligence API authenticates requests via a per-account API key passed in the X-API-Key header.
+The Aptly Intelligence API authenticates requests via an API key scoped to the organisation, passed in the X-API-Key header.
 API keys are generated by SHA-256 hashing on creation; the full key is shown to the user once and the hash is stored in the database.
 Aptly cannot retrieve a lost key; lost keys must be revoked and replaced.
-Each account may hold up to 5 active API keys.
+Each organisation may hold up to 5 active API keys.

 5. Data flow on the API path